top of page

 YOUR WORK PATTERN

-You do best when you can work hard, grow, and work towards your potential.
-You are adaptable, take advantage of opportunities, and put your energy to good use.
+You do best when you can work hard, grow, and achieve your potential.
+You are adaptable, you take advantage of opportunities, and you put your energy to good use.
 You are charismatic and good at interacting and networking with others.

 YOUR STRENGTHS